oylumseriner/IAM592-Project/README.md

 # IAM592-Project-Sbox and AES
-#### In cryptography, an S-box (substitution-box) is a basic component of symmetric key algorithms which performs substitution.
-#### Mathematically, an S-box is a vectorial Boolean function.

 ##### In Boolean Library,
 **1. convert_to_binary(size):**
   * This def provides to create the inputs for any n size of bollean function.You can enter the n and you can get the list of all n size inputs for binary form.